bigcharinthon/ecommerce-sales-analysis/README.md

 ### KPI 1: Total Revenue
 **Business Question:**
-What is the total revenue generated from all orders?
+What is the total revenue from all orders?

 **Purpose:**
 To understand the overall dataset and use it as a foundation for further business analysis.